Problem with the historywindow

 Displaying a little message (or making some sound) when going through lock mode to output mode should be done, it would be much better.
 For the time being I haven't been able to figure it out, since it's done in another project, but I will find a solution!

-#4 Updated by Moritz Wolfart over 1 year ago
+#4 Updated by Moritz Wolfart almost 2 years ago

 Oh, thats strange.
 The RTF-Option is disabled but sometimes i got this window-freezing.

 Maaaaaybe this problem could be based on the fact that this is a console-aplication?

 Oh! while i am typing this i maybe got an idea how to fix it in NVDA.
 I think it depends on how many lines are on the screen.